 10. WHAT DO YOU EXPECT TO HAPPEN AS A RESULT OF THIS COMPLAINT?

-11. LIST THE NAME, ADDRESS AND PHONE NUMBER OF YOUR WITNESSES, AND STATE WHAT RELEVANT INFORMATION EACH OF YOUR WITNESSES WILL BE ABLE TO PROVIDE.
+11. LIST THE NAME, ADDRESS AND PHONE NUMBER OF YOUR WITNESSES, AND STATE WHAT RELEVAN INFORMATION EACH OF YOUR WITNESSES WILL BE ABLE TO PROVIDE.
 (Attach additional pages if necessary)

-WITNESS #1 NAME:
+WITNESS #1

-ADDRESS:
+NAME:ADDRESS:

 PHONE:

 STATE WHAT INFORMATION THIS WITNESS WILL BE ALE TO PROVIDE.

 WITNESS #2 NAME:

 ADDRESS:

-PHONE: STATE WHAT INFORMATION THIS WITNESS WILL BE ALE TO PROVIDE.
+PHONE:

-THAT WINT IN CHARLES WILL BE ALL TO PROVIDE.
+STATE WHAT INFORMATION THIS WITNESS WILL BE ALE TO PROVIDE.

 WITNESS #3 NAME:

-ADDRESS:
+ADDRESS;

 PHONE:

 STATE WHAT INFORMATION THIS WITNESS WILL BE ALE TO PROVIDE.

-I understand that the Board of Education, Personnel Office, and/or designee(s) assigned to investigate the complaint may request from me further information about this complaint and, if such information about this complaint and, if such information is available, I shall present it upon request.
-I also understand that a copy of this complaint will be given by the Personnel Office and/or designee(s) against whom this complaint is being made who will be given the opportunity to respond in writing to this complaint.
-I also understand that if a hearing is held on this complaint by the Board Of Education, such hearing will be held in Closed Session with the press and public excluded and that I will be informed of the time, date and place such hearing will be held.
+I understand that the Board of Education, Personnel Office complaint may request from me further information about to complaint and, if such information is available, I shall present in the complaint and its such information is available, I shall present in the complaint and its such information is available, I shall present in the complaint and its such information is available. his complaint and, if such information about thi I also understand that a copy of this complaint will be given b whom this complaint is being made who will be given the oppor I also understand that if a hearing is held on this complaint by in Closed Session with the press and public excluded and the such hearing will be held.
 I certify under penalty of perjury that the foregoing is true and correct.
-Executed this \\\\\day of \\\\\ Signature Date PLEASE SUBMIT COMPLETED FORM TO: Rialto Unified School District Personnel Services 182 E. Walnut Avenue Rialto, CA 92376 Revised 9/25/13 Page 4 of 4
+Executed thisday of 20, at , California Signature Date Signature Date PLEASE SUBMIT COMPLETED FORM TO: PLEASE SUBMIT COMPLETED FORM TO: Rialto Unified School District Rialto Unified School District Personnel Services Rialto Unified School District Rialto Unified School District Personnel Services 182 E. Walnut Avenue Rialto Unified School District Personnel Services 182 E. Walnut Avenue Rialto Unified School District Personnel Services 182 E. Walnut Avenue Rialto Unified School District Personnel Services 182 E. Walnut Avenue Rialto Unified School District Personnel Services 182 E. Walnut Avenue Rialto Unified School District Personnel Services 182 E. Walnut Avenue Rialto Unified School District Personnel Services 182 E. Walnut Avenue Rialto Unified School District Personnel Services 182 E. Walnut Avenue Rialto, CA 92376